openaphid/openaphid.github.com/source/_posts/2012-05-21-how-to-implement-flipboard-animation-on-android.markdown

 The snippets above should cover the core concepts of our approach.
 You can fork the project to support more effects as we can see in Flipboard iPhone, like page flip following touch moves, flip over of a page, and book flip effect etc.

-BTW, we're tackling some technical problems of OpenAphid Android version.
+BTW, we're tackling some technical problems of OpenAphid-Engine Android version.
 Will keep you posted if a stable version is ready.